Welcome at RacingNews365

 Tough break for Ide

-Being shoe-horned into an F1 seat, at the team that was purpose-built just so your teammate could continue to have a drive probably isn't the best atmosphere to make your Grand Prix debut - at any age.
+Being shoe-horned into an F1 seat, at the team that was purpose-built just so your team-mate could continue to have a drive probably isn't the best atmosphere to make your Grand Prix debut - at any age.

-In 2022, Ide claimed a second place at Fuji and a sixth at Suzuka in his part-campaign.
+Results have been decent enough, although his last win came in 2010 at Suzuka.
+In 2022, Ide claimed second place at Fuji and sixth at Suzuka in his part-campaign.

-A perfectly competent driver, the cards were stacked against him, and at the end of the day, he was just a little out of his depth in Formula 1.
+A perfectly competent racing driver, the cards were stacked against him, and at the end of the day, he was just a little out of his depth in Formula 1.
 There is no shame in that.

 Also interesting: